Shaurya-L/Reddit-Flair-Detector/README.md

 I was able to collect data from 2827 posts.
 However, there were quite a few problems with the data collected.
 Following are the problems encountered:
 * A lot of random flairs were encountered.
 * Second problem was that data was very unevenly divided.
-Some flairs have more than 800 instances while some flairs have negligible number of instances
+Some flairs have more than 800 data instances while some flairs have negligible number of data instances

 Following bar plot highlights the issues faced where x-axis denotes the Flair and y-axis denotes the number of data instances for each flair.